Connecting man to man to God

 For week of August 17, 2014

 The weekly newsletter of Path Of Life Ministries.

 Our mission is to lead men to Jesus Christ and provide opportunity for Christian men to grow in their faith and minister to others.

-Today’s issue is going out to 2,169 weekly subscribers.
+Today’s issue is going out to over 2,169 weekly subscribers.
 Thank you in advance for forwarding this issue to friends, family and associates!
 To have a friend start their own Free subscription to CONNECTIONS, please have them visit: http://www.pathoflifeministries.net/page33.html

 or subscribe via rss feed here:

 We are God’s accomplishment, created in Christ Jesus to do good things.
 God planned for these good things to be the way that we live our lives.

 “The higher goal of spiritual living is not to amass a wealth of information, but to face sacred moments.”

 WHAT DOES THE BIBLE SAY ABOUT RELIGIOUS EXTREMISM?